Child support and child maintenance allowance in Finland

 How long is child maintenance allowance paid for?

-Child maintenance allowance is payable up to the time when the child reaches the age of 18.
-Payment may end earlier if maintenance liability ends or if the other liability criteria are no longer met.
+Child maintenance allowance is paid up to the time when the child reaches the age of 18.
+The allowance may end earlier if maintenance liability ends or if the other liability criteria are no longer met.

 If one of the parents lives in or moves to another Nordic country

-The child is entitled to maintenance from both his/her parents, meaning that liability to pay maintenance does not end even if the parent liable for maintenance moves to another Nordic country.
+A child is entitled to maintenance from both parents, meaning that liability to pay maintenance does not end even if the parent liable for maintenance moves to another Nordic country.

 If a parent liable for maintenance who lives abroad does not pay the confirmed child support, Kela may grant child maintenance allowance and recover the unpaid child support from the parent liable for maintenance living abroad.